farm-ng/amiga-dev-kit/website/docs/dashboard/debugging.md

 Breaking Down the Error Message:

-- 1000 r: This is the EMCY code indicating a specific error or emergency condition.
+- 1000: This is the EMCY code indicating a specific error or emergency condition.
-- 21 f: This is the error registry or status code.
+- r 21: This is the error registry or status code.
-- 00.0020 w: This is a Faults1 error code in hexadecimal.
+- f 00 and 0020: These are the Faults error code in hexadecimal.
-- 0022 w: This is a Warnings code in hexadecimal.
+- w 0022: This is a Warnings code in hexadecimal.

-Let's convert 00.0020 from hexadecimal to binary and match it against the Faults1 Bits dictionary.
+Let's convert 00.0020 from hexadecimal to binary and match it against the Faults1 Bits guide.

 - Hexadecimal 0020 converts to binary 0000 0000 0010 0000.
 - The bit set is in position 5, counting from 0 (sixth bit).
-- Referring to the Faults1 dictionary, position 5 corresponds to MOTOR_HALL_SENSOR_FAULT.
+- Referring to the Faults1 guide, position 5 corresponds to MOTOR_HALL_SENSOR_FAULT.

 Interpreting Warnings (0022):